 Read more: Form I-765 Processing Time

 15. Prepare To Renew Your Deferred Action For Childhood Arrivals (DACA) Permit

 Remember that your DACA approval is temporary and needs to be renewed every two years.
 To be on the safe side, when it is time to resubmit your application, you need to note your DACA expiration date.
 Renewal applications should be made no later than four months before the date of expiration.
-Late submissions could lead to job loss and removal of other protections.
-Ensure that you keep copies of previous DACA applications and those of all your supporting documents.
+Late submissions could lead to job loss and the removal of other protections.
+Ensure that you keep copies of previous DACA applications and of all your supporting documents.